Skip to content

 The programme.

-10 sessions of 1 hour
+10 one-hour sessions

-Available between sessions
+Reachable between sessions

 Any other questions?
 Check my contact page.
 Looking for something more focused on day-to-day leadership?
 Take a look at leadership coaching.